eb1a-profile-building/eb1a-profile-building.github.io/index.md

 > **Legal Disclaimer:** *The content provided here is for educational purposes only.
 Shivgan Joshi is not an attorney.
 Profile building is a long-term strategy; always consult with a qualified immigration lawyer before filing petitions.*

 ---
+## 📋 Current Service Status & Waitlist

+### ⏳ Limited Availability Notice
+Due to exceptionally high demand and our commitment to providing personalized, high-quality mentorship to current clients, **we are currently at full capacity and maintaining a waitlist for new engagements.**

+**Current Wait Time:** 3-6 months
+**Status:** Overbooked / Full Capacity

+### 📝 How to Join the Waitlist

+1. **Email Us Your Inquiry**
+   - Send a detailed email to our official contact address
+   - Include your name, location, and specific EB1A/EB2-NIW needs
+   - Attach your current resume/CV for preliminary review

+2. **Request Master Service Agreement (MSA)**
+   - In your email, explicitly request the current Master Service Agreement
+   - We will send the MSA for your review and consideration

+3. **Waitlist Acknowledgment**
+   - Upon receiving your complete inquiry, we will:
+     - Send formal waitlist acknowledgment
+     - Provide your estimated position in the queue
+     - Share expected timeline for initial consultation
+     - Send the MSA for review (if requested)

+### 📧 Email Template for Waitlist Inquiry

+Subject: Waitlist Inquiry - [Your Name] - [Your Field]

+Dear Shivgan Joshi Team,

+I am interested in joining your EB1A/EB2-NIW profile building waitlist.

+Name: [Your Full Name]
+Current Location: [Your City/State]
+Target Visa Category: [EB1A / EB2-NIW / Both]
+Professional Field: [Your Industry/Field]
+Current Status: [Working Professional / Researcher / etc.]

+Please:

+    Add me to your official waitlist

+    Send the Master Service Agreement (MSA) for review

+    Provide waitlist acknowledgment with estimated timeline

+Attached is my resume/CV for preliminary review.

+Best regards,
+[Your Name]
+[Contact Information]
+text

+### ⚠️ Important Waitlist Policies

+- **No Upfront Fees:** Joining the waitlist is completely free
+- **No Guarantees:** Waitlist position does not guarantee eventual service engagement
+- **First-Come Basis:** Waitlist positions are allocated based on inquiry timestamp
+- **Preparation Recommended:** Use waiting time to complete Udemy courses and study YouTube materials
+- **Response Time:** Waitlist acknowledgment emails are typically sent within 7-10 business days

+### 📚 Recommended Preparation During Wait
+While waiting, we strongly recommend:
+1. Completing at least one Udemy course from our catalog
+2. Watching our foundational YouTube tutorial playlists
+3. Documenting your existing achievements and evidence
+4. Researching USCIS criteria and requirements

+### 🔄 Priority Access
+Current waitlist clients who have:
+- Completed Udemy courses (with certificates)
+- Prepared comprehensive achievement documentation
+- Clearly defined their profile goals

+...may receive priority consideration when capacity opens.

+---

+*Our waitlist system ensures that we maintain the quality and attention that has made our program successful, while providing fair access to prospective clients.
+We appreciate your patience and understanding as we work to serve current clients at our highest standard.*